bradodd/SRTE-Lab/task2/task2.md

 Follow Step-8 below by configuring the Prefix-SID of the loopbacks on the routers from xrvr-1 to xrvr-6 as given in the below table:

 Step 8:
-Follow the below CLI to assign prefix SID to the loopbacks on the routers from xrvr-1 to xrvr-6
+Follow the below CLI to assign prefix SID to the loopbacks on the routers from xrvr-1 to xrvr-6.
+In the example below we are configuring xrvr-1.
+Please adjust the last digit of the absolute SID to map to the router name.

 ```